-Born in Iraq, we moved to Egypt when I was three and spent six years there before moving home to Iraq in 2004, at a time of widespread political strife and horrific sectarian violence.
+Born in Iraq, we moved to Egypt when I was three and spent six years there before moving home to Iraq in 2004 during widespread political strife and horrific sectarian violence.
 The instability and fear around me made me naturally curious about political affairs, and I have a good understanding of the entire Middle Eastern part of the world, having lived and studied not only in Egypt and Iraq but also in Turkey, Syria, Lebanon, and Jordan for three weeks each.
 I look forward to being of exceptional service to Arab speakers, immigrants, and refugees from the Middle East.

 Devoted to painting and handicrafts as a child and adolescent, I was well prepared for a career in dentistry in terms of manual talent and heart and soul.
 I especially excelled in dental school when sculpting and waxing teeth.
-I continue to see the restoration of a tooth as like the creation of a functional sculpture that serves to radically enhance the quality of life.
+I continue to see the restoration of a tooth as the creation of a functional sculpture that radically enhances the quality of life.
 This background helps to explain why I feel so passionately drawn to Orthodontics as a lifetime specialization.

 Iraq's political and economic system places a very low priority on oral health care.
-This encourages ignorance among the people, who generally know next to nothing about their health care needs, especially the popular classes.
-This situation motivated me as a volunteer for organizations dedicated to spreading oral health awareness in Iraq.
+This encourages ignorance among the people, who generally know nothing about their health care needs, especially the popular classes.
+This situation motivated me to volunteer for organizations that spread oral health awareness in Iraq.
 I have fond memories from my fourth year of dental school, when I served alongside a Canadian delegation at Dar Al-Zahraa, caring for orphans who had never before seen a dentist and treating children under the supervision of specially trained Canadian dentists.

-I stutter slightly.
+tly.
 My friends and colleagues often assure me that they find it endearing.
-It was much worse when I was a child since I have worked to correct it my entire life.
-This issue has helped me grow stronger over time, focused, and enhanced my compassion for others who struggle with unique challenges of one sort or another.
+It was much worse as a child since I have worked to correct it my entire life.
+This issue has helped me grow stronger over time, focused, and enhanced my compassion for others who struggle with unique challenges.
 I have never allowed my stutter to define me.
 Instead, I see it as one of the forces that have served to shape and inspire who I am today, giving my all to dentistry.
 My little sister, now ten years old, also stutters.
 She looks up to me as a role model, and I seek to continue to prove myself worthy of that honor.